sighupio/fury-kubernetes-monitoring/katalog/kube-state-metrics/README.md

 ## Requirements

-- Kubernetes >= `1.10.0`
+- Kubernetes >= `1.16.0`
-- Kustomize = `v1.0.10`
+- Kustomize = `v3.0.X`
 - [prometheus-operator](../prometheus-operator)

 ## Image repository and tag

-* kube-state-metrics image: `quay.io/coreos/kube-state-metrics:v1.9.5`
+* kube-state-metrics image: `quay.io/coreos/kube-state-metrics:v1.9.7`
 * kube-state-metrics repository:
   <https://github.com/kubernetes/kube-state-metrics>

 ## Configuration

-Fury distribution kube-state-metrics is deployed with following configuration:
+Fury distribution kube-state-metrics is deployed with the following configuration:
 - Resource limits are `100m` for CPU and `150Mi` for memory
 - Listens on port `8080`
 - Exposes kubernetes-related metrics on port `8080` and metrics about itself on